THE SOCIETY OF WILL WRITERS AND ESTATE PLANNING PRACTITIONERS

 4.1 Before a Client can be bound by a contract a Member, including any person acting on behalf of a Member, must give a Client details of the General and Specific Information as follows:

-- d) Should the Client require that information is provided in a special format, for example in Braille, large print or a different language, the member is responsible for making such arrangements and may make a charge for this additional service.
+d) Should the Client require that information is provided in a special format, for example in Braille, large print or a different language, the member is responsible for the cost.

 4.2 The “General Information”: